State mixing and masses of the $\pi^0$, $\eta$ and $\eta^\prime$ mesons from $n_f=1+1+1$ lattice QCD+QED: Conclusion and outlook

 In this investigation we have, for the first time, computed and resolved the broken-isospin induced $\pi^0$--$\eta$ mass-splitting near an effective SU(3) symmetric point, as well as observed the qualitative effects of electromagnetism (EM) and broken isospin on the flavour compositions of the flavour-neutral (FN) pseudoscalar (PS) mesons.

 We have shown the efficacy of studying the FN PS mesons through the use of stochastic noise sources in combination with gauge-covariant Gaussian smearing and the variational method.
-Further, we have presented a novel method for studying the overlaps of the FN PS mesons with respect to the chosen interpolating operator basis, and shown that they can be further understood and extrapolated by appropriate parametrization.
+Further, we have presented what appears to be a promising method for studying the overlaps of the FN PS mesons with respect to the chosen interpolating operator basis, and shown that they can be further understood and extrapolated by appropriate parametrization.
 It is clear that an understanding of the mixing behaviour of the FN states sheds light on the corresponding masses.

 The results of this study give us confidence that a future analysis following these methods and utilizing larger lattice volumes and physical QED coupling should reproduce the PS meson masses accurately, as well as resolve the EM and isospin breaking effects on the flavour contents of the FN PS mesons at physical pion mass.